Saturday, November 26, 2011

 WHAT MIGHT HAPPEN WHEN YOU OVERSTUFF A GUEST...

-One year our mischievous sons stayed awake long enough to sneak a "For Sale" sign onto their overstuffed dad.
+One year after dinner, our mischievous sons stayed awake long enough to sneak a "For Sale" sign onto their overstuffed dad.

 They photographed the moment for posterity.